REVISED & UPDATED – SLIGHTLY ADVANCED SOLIDWORKS MODELLING UTILISING SURFACE TOOLS FOR SOLID MODELS #SOLIDWORKS

 I’m sure that, this is a familiar story.
 You’re reading this because you want to get better at your job, or gain more knowledge, or simply enjoy the experience of finding a better way to do things!

-Which is how I discovered and learnt that SOLIDWORKS Surfacing features are more than just tools for doing Surface modeling!
-They are, just additional tools that you should understand how and when to use with your solid modeling.
+Which is how I discovered and learnt that SOLIDWORKS Surfacing features are more than just tools for doing Surface modelling!
+They are, just additional tools that you should understand how and when to use with your solid modelling.

 This is the presentation that I was doing for 3DEXPERIENCE WORLD 2022.
 As it became a full virtual event, I ended up recording it.

 In it I show a few of the Surface tools that I use with the work that I do.
-It demonstrates some of the Surface features that I use with solid modeling.
+It demonstrates some of the Surface features that I use with solid modelling.

 It’s around 40minutes in length and in it, I show some practical use of the tools, where I talk my way through the process.
 There is even an additional tip or two, as well!